spoddutur/spark-notes/hadoop-map-reduce-vs-spark.md

    - Look at other attempts like Corona done to make up for the downsides of MapReduce Engine.

 ## 1. MapReduce (MR) computation in a nutshell
 I’ll not go deep into the details, but, lets see birds eye view of how Hadoop MapReduce works.
-Below figure shows a typical Hadoop Cluster running 2 Map-Reduce applications.
+Below figure shows a typical Hadoop Cluster running two Map-Reduce applications.
 Each of these application’s Map(M) and Reduce(R) jobs are marked with black and white colours respectively.

 <img width="394" alt="Hadoop MapReduce" src="https://user-images.githubusercontent.com/22542670/30012789-389587e8-9160-11e7-8dcd-6d48e88dd085.png">